raspberrypi/pico-sdk/bazel/README.md

 Currently, the following features are not supported:

-* Pico W wireless libraries work, but may not have complete coverage.
+* Pico W wireless libraries work, but may not have complete feature parity with the CMake build.
 * Bazel does not yet provide RISC-V support for Pico 2/RP2350.
 * The pioasm parser cannot be built from source via Bazel.
 * Windows MSVC wildcard build (`bazel build //...`) does not work when targeting